truePhilipp/html_to_django/README.md

 ```bash
 html_to_django [-h] [-r] path
 ```
+`path` can either be a path to a file or a folder.
+When a file is passed only the file itself will be converted.
+When a folder is passed, all files ending in .html will be replaced.
+This searches through the folder recursivley.

 Use `-r` to replace the original files, instead of creating new ones.
 By default, new ones are created in place next to the existing files, with the extension `.n.html`.